h9896/bingo-pkg-protobuf/README.md

 # bingo-pkg-protobuf

-Single repository for protocol buffers that casts as an inventory of all bingo services
+Single repository for protocol buffers that casts as an inventory of [bingo repository](https://github.com/h9896/bingo)